shubham-alavni/database-sharding/SHARDING.md

 Sharding is commonly used in the following scenarios:

 - **E-commerce Platforms:** These platforms deal with large volumes of product data, customer data, and order data.
 Sharding helps distribute the load across multiple servers and improve performance.
-Eg: Amazon, Alibaba, etc.

 - **Social Media Platforms:** With billions of users and large amounts of user-generated content, sharding helps these platforms manage data effectively.
-- Eg: Meta (Facebook), Twitter, Instagram, etc.

 - **Gaming Platforms:** Online multiplayer games often need to manage real-time data for millions of players.
 Sharding can help distribute the load and improve performance.